 Call for Proposals

-In response to conference attendee feedback, we are introducing a new session structure this year, with a more diverse set of session types and slightly shorter sessions (45 or 60 minutes), although you now have the option to select a longer, 75-minute, time-slot for two of the session types.
+Again this year, we will use the new session structure that we introduced last year, with a more diverse set of session types and slightly shorter sessions (45 or 60 minutes), although you now have the option to select a longer, 75-minute, time-slot for two of the session types.
 Four types of conference sessions are offered: Lecture/Panel Presentations, Teaching and Research Tool Demonstrations, Interactive/Structured Conversation Sessions, and Hands-On Workshops.
 When you submit a session proposal, you will be asked to choose one of the following four session type formats, and for two of these you will have the choice between two session length options.

 A formal presentation on any topic related to teaching, research, or learning, by a single presenter or by a panel of presenters.
-Note: Because these sessions are now 60 minutes, rather than the previous 75 minutes, we suggest having no more than 3-4 panelists, and limiting the presentation to 30 minutes, to allow for at least 30 minutes of discussion and Q&A. If you choose the 75 minute version, it may be more feasible (though not necessary) to have a fourth panelist, or more time for Q&A. Presenters are strongly encouraged to bring handouts and/or provide online resources.
+Note: If you choose the 60 minute version, we strongly suggest having no more than 3 panelists, and limiting the presentation to 30 minutes, to allow for at least 30 minutes of discussion and Q&A. If you choose the 75 minute version, it may be more feasible (though not necessary) to have a fourth panelist, or more time for Q&A. Presenters are strongly encouraged to bring handouts and/or provide online resources.
 (Note that we cannot guarantee that your requested session length will be adopted.)

 Examples of topics might be those related to your own teaching and/or research that you think would be of value to your peers.
 Panel presentations share a similar purpose but with the added benefit of being able to include a variety of perspectives, cases, or examples on the topic.

 Teaching and Research Tool Demonstrations (45 minutes)